 It’s amazing that an ingrown toenail – one of the tiniest foot problems – can cause so much discomfort.
-Marshall L. Lukoff, DPM, FAAFS of Foot Care Specialists, PC, is the premier podiatrist and foot and ankle specialist in the greater Boston area, with offices in Quincy and Dedham.
-Massachusetts.
+Marshall L. Lukoff, DPM, FAAFS of Foot Care Specialists, PC, is the premier podiatrist and foot and ankle specialist in the greater Boston area, with offices in Quincy, Massachusetts.
 Dr. Lukoff treats ingrown toenails quickly and efficiently with the CO2 laser and other effective methods.
 He takes an individualized approach to your foot care and provides relief you need for ingrown toenails and other uncomfortable conditions.
 Call the office closest to you or request the next available appointment online.

 Ingrown Toenail Q & A